Whitepaper

 Audit and logging

-Every connection attempt is written to a local SQLite access log: timestamp, source IP, machine identity, username, requested file, and outcome (allowed, denied, or banned), with the specific denial reason recorded.
+On the Enterprise tier, every connection attempt is written to a local SQLite access log: timestamp, channel (LAN or P2P), source IP, the connecting machine's name, MAC address and device ID, username, requested file, and outcome (allowed, denied, or blocked), with the specific denial reason recorded.
 Passwords are never written to the log under any circumstance.
+The log is append-only by construction — no delete or update operation exists in the codebase for it, so no administrator, support engineer, or attacker with application-level access can remove or alter an entry.
+Entries are additionally SHA-256 hash-chained to their predecessor with a checkpoint held outside the log table, so an edit, deletion, reordering or truncation performed directly against the database file is detected when the log is next opened rather than silently accepted.
 The log persists across application restarts and is not transmitted off the machine; export and review are local operations.

 Mobile and cross-platform support

 The desktop application ships for Windows, macOS and Linux via Electron.
 An Android companion application (built on Expo / React Native) connects to a desktop Privatta server over the local network using the same authentication flow, and — on Android specifically — can itself act as a file server.
-An iOS client is in active development and will support the client (browsing and downloading) role first.
+Pairing is by QR code: the desktop app displays a code encoding its address and TLS certificate fingerprint, the mobile app scans it, and the two are connected without an account or any manually typed connection string.
+An iOS client is in active development and will support the client (browsing and downloading) role first, including QR pairing.

 Data residency and compliance posture

 Because no server, relay or cloud component is ever in the data path, Privatta introduces no third-party data processor for the files it transfers.
 There is no Privatta-operated infrastructure that ever receives a copy of a transferred file.
-This architecture is compatible with data residency requirements that prohibit any cloud intermediary, and the local audit log supports compliance review without requiring a vendor data-sharing agreement.
+This architecture is compatible with data residency requirements that prohibit any cloud intermediary, and the Enterprise-tier local audit log supports compliance review without requiring a vendor data-sharing agreement.
+Offline license activation extends the same posture to the licensing layer itself: a deployment in a network-restricted environment never needs to phone home to keep running.

 Request the full protocol documentation.